Error-331/code_tests/docs/bible/links.md

 Deeds of Their Fathers - October 23 (Father, you are the discerner of all thoughts and intents.
 Help me remember to live in the light of that knowledge);

 Nothing is Impossible - October 24 (On judgment day, all creation will be silenced with the knowledge that justice will be done; Men and women will give an account of every idle word and thought);

+The Lost Key - October 25 (The lawyers weren't faithful to God of His Word.
+They bent the key out of shape, rendering it useless, and so left themselves and their hearers locked in the prison of sin to their own just damnation);